tiny-dancer/notes/runiac_origin_story.md.1.md

 We were wary of developing any custom tools and were hopeful to leverage existing.
 Surprisingly, we did not find a solution that targeted these two items specifically.

-> Terragrunt is a fantastic tool by a fantastic organization but it d
+> Terragrunt is a fantastic tool by a fantastic organization but similar to terraform, still relied on implementing specific deployment logic

 ## Runiac